grnet/kamaki/docs/setup.rst

 The configuration file is a simple text file that can be created by the user.

 .. note:: users of kamaki < 0.9 can use the latest versions to automatically
     convert their old configuration files to the new configuration file(s).
-    See `these instructions <#migrating-from-kamaki-0-8-x-to-0-9-or-better>`_
+See `these instructions <#mMigrating-configuration-file-to-latest-version>`_
     for more.

 A simple way to create the configuration file is to set a configuration option